cmcolinh/method_call_count/README.md

 This gem is a helper for Rspec or other testing frameworks, in particular in situations where you are using dependency injection, and you want to verify whether a certain input will result in that dependency being called.This will mixin a method into your class #times_called which is a hash that will be incremented each time a method is invoked on an object.
 This count is enabled on a class.

+There is also separately a class, MethodCallCount::CallableStub, which can be aused as a stub for classes that implement #call with kwargs or an option hash to capture the kwargs that were sent.

 ## Installation

 Add this line to your application's Gemfile: